 Wine & Crime is a bit of an outlier in the crime podcast genre.
 It’s part true crime, part comedy podcast.
 Three hilarious female comedians sit down each week, drink wine, and talk through their favourite true crime stories.

 Another blockbuster podcast, S-Town comes from the team behind This American Life and Serial.
 Mid way through investigating an alleged murder in Alabama, a dramatic turn mid-production changes the direction of the series midway through.

 There won’t be any spoilers here, so you’ll have to listen for yourself.

 The first big investigative podcast from down-under, Bowraville comes from the journos at the Australian and reports on the Bowraville murders, where three indigenous children were killed with a few months of each other.
 The podcast was compelling enough to have the case reopened.

 One of the many excellent crime podcasts from the ABC, Trace follows the murder of Maria James in 1980.

-The best road trip podcasts: Comedy
+The best podcasts for road trips: Comedy

 1. The Dollop